frictionlessdata/datapackage/specs/fiscal-data-package.md

 1. We can see that Lorraine's method has far less data duplication - all field values are mapped to unique identifiers and the full names are detailed in separate, smaller tables.
 2. Another observation is that there is only one single amount column.
 The distinction between the two amount columns (_Planned_ and _Actual_) was transformed into a new _Phase_ column.
 3. Unlike George's file, Lorraine has all the required information as part of the data - specifically, the time period has its own column and is not only mentioned in the name of the sheet
-4. Finally, Lorraine chose a more standard way of presenting the date - using the ISO standard YYYY-MM-DD format.
+4. Finally, Lorraine chose a more common way of presenting the date - using the ISO standard YYYY-MM-DD format.

 ### What is the Fiscal Data Package?